nicholaswilde/recipes/docs/sauces-and-dressings/vegetarian-sausage-gravy.md

 ### Step 1

-In a large skillet, cook the vegetarian sausage over medium heat until cooked through and nicely browned, about 15 to 20 minutes.
+In a large skillet, cook the vegetarian sausage or soy chorizo (alternative) over medium heat until cooked through and nicely browned, about 15 to 20 minutes.
 Transfer the sausage to a platter and set aside.

 ### Step 2